MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_InclusiveMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which includes the duration of sub- function calls.

 - **Data_InitializationReason** - An enumeration indicating how the file is opened, for example, UI element, triggered by another app, etc.

+- **Data_IsBackgroundActivationComplete** - The state (true/false) to identify if pre-booting of application is done through background activation or not.

 - **Data_Measurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which excludes the duration of sub- function calls.